jdvgsa/reactivity-test/README.md

 I then refined my search a bit by adding the keyword ["stackoverflow"] at the end of my search which finally gave me this link [https://stackoverflow.com/questions/29884654/button-that-refreshes-the-page-on-click].

-Through the answers provided, I was able to take the sample code /** function refreshPage() {
+Through the answers provided, I was able to take the sample code:
+/**
+ function refreshPage() {
  window.location.reload();